What is enzyme replacement therapy?

 Watch this video featuring Dr. Biffi discussing her work to develop a gene therapy.

 To learn more about the Orchard Therapeutics’ gene therapy trial, please have your doctor contact Dr. Francesca Fumagalli at Fumagalli.Francesca@hsr.it.
-Please note the gene therapy clinical requires travel to Milan, Italy.
+Please note the gene therapy clinical trial may require travel to Milan, Italy.
 You can watch this video featuring the Price family and hear about their remarkable journey.